Skip to content

 async with Edge() as edge:

-await edge.start()
+edge_tab = await edge.start()

-await edge_page.go_to('https://example.com')
+await edge_tab.go_to('https://example.com')

-edge_title = await edge_page.execute_script('return document.title')
+edge_title = await edge_tab.execute_script('return document.title')

 print(f"Edge title: {edge_title}")